jmonteroers/markdown-cv/index.md

 <ul class="with_disc">
   <li>Built a Data Science syllabus for students from grades 10 to 12</li>
   <li>Introduced basic concepts of Data Science, Maths and Computing with interactive exercises</li>
+  <li>Students acquired knowledge of Data Science tools used in professional environments, such as seaborn or Power BI</li>
 </ul>